Santiago: International relations

 Santiago is home to a number of international relations institutions, such as the Regional Unit for International Affairs (URAI) of the Metropolitan Regional Government of Santiago, responsible for analyzing and managing the Santiago Metropolitan Region’s bilateral and multilateral relations with Latin America and the rest of the world; the International Cooperation Commission of the Metropolitan Regional Council of Santiago; the Ministry of Foreign Affairs of Chile; the National Migration Service; the National Headquarters for Migration and International Police of the Investigations Police of Chile; the General Directorate for Export Promotion; the Chilean Agency for International Cooperation for Development; the International Relations Unit of the Municipality of Peñalolén; and municipal migration offices in 32 communes of the Santiago Metropolitan Area.

 International organizations

 Economic Commission for Latin America and the Caribbean (ECLAC).

-Santiago serves as the national and Latin American regional headquarters for several international organizations, such as the Economic Commission for Latin America and the Caribbean (ECLAC), the United Nations Development Programme (UNDP), the Pan American Health Organization (PAHO), the Food and Agriculture Organization of the United Nations (FAO), the International Labour Organization (ILO), the United Nations Educational, Scientific and Cultural Organization (UNESCO), the World Bank, the Inter-American Development Bank, and CAF – Development Bank of Latin America and the Caribbean.
+Santiago is home to the International District of Vitacura (IDV), also known as the United Nations (UN) Santiago Complex, which serves as the national and Latin American regional headquarters for more than 15 international organizations.
+These include the Economic Commission for Latin America and the Caribbean (ECLAC), the Pan American Health Organization (PAHO), the Food and Agriculture Organization Regional Office for Latin America and the Caribbean (FAO-RLC), the International Labour Organization (ILO), and the United Nations Development Programme (UNDP).
+In other sectors of the city are located the United Nations Educational, Scientific and Cultural Organization (UNESCO), the World Bank, the Inter-American Development Bank, and CAF - Development Bank of Latin America and the Caribbean.